-John Casablancas has been stirring up a lot of controversy in the modelling and acting arena.
+John Casablancas has been stirring up a lot of controversy in the modelling and acting arena in recent times.

 - Skin care